-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- The Coalition of State Rheumatology Organizations (CSRO) has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare and Medicaid Services expressing urgent concerns regarding proposed changes to Medicare payment policies.
 The coalition, comprised of over 40 state and regional rheumatology societies, advocates for high-quality care for managing rheumatologic and musculoskeletal diseases.

-In its letter, CSRO praised the p more ST
+In its letter, CSRO praised the proposed increase in Medicare physician payment rat more ST

 Conservative Political Action Coalition Foundation Opposes FDA Proposed Extension of EUA Information Collection (10)

 WASHINGTON, Sept.
 12 -- The Conservative Political Action Coalition Foundation Center for Regulatory Freedom has submitted a public comment letter to the U.S. Department of Health and Human Services Food and Drug Administration expressing opposition to the agency's proposed extension of information collection activities related to Emergency Use Authorizations (EUAs) for medical products.
-This letter refers specifically to Docket Number FDA-2025-N-1115, which concerns the potential continuation o more ST
+This letter refers specifically to Docket Number FDA-2025-N-1115, which concerns the potential continuation of existing information collection efforts that the more ST

 Consumer Technology Association Calls for Expanded Reimbursement Policies at CMS (10)

 WASHINGTON, Sept.
 12 -- The Consumer Technology Association (CTA) has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare and Medicaid Services (CMS) urging the agency to enhance payment policies for digital health solutions under the 2025 Physician Fee Schedule.
-CTA, which represents over 1,200 companies in North America's technology sector, emphasizes the need for innovative health technology to improve outcomes and reduce costs in the U.S more ST
+CTA, which represents over 1,200 companies in North America's technology sector, emphasizes the need for innovative health technology to improve outcomes and reduce costs in the U.S. healthcare system.

 Council of Large Public Housing Authorities, Reno & Cavanaugh Oppose HUD Proposed Changes To Privacy Act Records (10)